magomimmo/modern-cljs/doc/tutorial-14.md

 ```

 Now visit the [shopping.html][3] page, and click the `Calculate`
 button.
-The `Total` field is updated with the result of the calculation
+The `Total` field has been updated with the result of the calculation
 executed via Ajax on the server-side.
 As you can see the `shopping.html`
 page showed in the address bar of the browser does not change.
 Only the
 result of the `Total` field has been updated, even if the calculation